-Literacy – FAST uses programs such as HMH Journeys to teach reading, writing, and language arts.
+Literacy – FAST uses programs such as Wit & Wisdom to teach reading, writing, and language arts.

 Social Studies – The Harcourt Mifflin My World curriculum is used in conjunction with current event discussions in the upper grades.

-Specials and Fine Arts – FAST offers weekly Music, Art, PE/Health, Media, and Computer Science classes to all students.
-Middle school students have daily Coding classes and expanded class options for Music (General, Chorus, Ukulele) and Media Arts (Public Speaking, Journalism, and Drama).
+Specials and Fine Arts – FAST offers weekly Music, Art, PE/Health, and Computer Science classes to all students.
+Middle school students have daily Coding classes and 7th and 8th graders have the option to take Spanish.

-For more information on Kindergarten through fourth-grade curricula, please reach out to Assistant Principal Mary Miller at firstname.lastname@example.org.
+For more information on Kindergarten through fourth-grade curricula, please reach out to Assistant Principal Anesha James at email@example.com.

-For more information on fifth through eighth-grade curricula, please reach out to Assistant Principal Peter Epstein at email@example.com.
+For more information on sixth through eighth-grade curricula, please reach out to Assistant Principal Demetria Walker at firstname.lastname@example.org

 Innovation Hour at FAST: